deepdoctection/deepdoctection/docs/tutorials/custom_pipeline_notebook.rst

 pipeline component are suitable for this.

-At this point it starts to depend on whether the DL framework Tensorflow or PyTorch is to be used.
+At this point it starts to depend on whether the DL framework Tensorflow or PyTorch will be used.
 We assume that Tensorflow is installed, hence we need to import the Tensorflow related Detector TPFrcnnDetector.
 Use D2FrcnnDetector for PyTorch.